-- (1) The parties are bound by any usage to which they have agreed and by any practices which they have established between themselves. - (2) The parties are considered, unless otherwise agreed, to have impliedly made applicable to their contract or its formation a usage of which the parties knew or ought to have known and which in international trade is widely known to, and regularly observed by, parties to contracts of the type involved in the particular trade concerned.]
+- (1) The parties are bound by any usage to which they have agreed and by any practices which they established between themselves. - (2) The parties are bound by a usage that is widely known to and regularly observed in international trade by parties in the particular trade concerned except where the application of such a usage would be unreasonable.